Wolf Blitzer has been on television so long that he can seem less like a journalist than like a permanent feature of the Washington weather.

 Britannica notes that Blitzer gained national attention for his reporting on the Persian Gulf War, and that remains a key threshold in the story.

 CNN's rise was tied to live global crisis coverage, and Blitzer became one of the recognizable faces of that shift.
 He had the right combination for the era: foreign-affairs fluency, comfort with bureaucratic language, and a manner that made urgency sound managed.
-In a cable landscape that often rewards theatricality, Blitzer's distinguishing trait was steadiness.
+In a cable world that often rewards theatricality, Blitzer's distinguishing trait was steadiness.

 That steadiness later became his brand on election nights, in breaking-news specials, and on The Situation Room.
 He turned a certain kind of composure into cable-news capital.